 resources for mandatory reporters

-Certain groups of people are required by law to report to Community Services if they suspect (using their professional judgment and training), on reasonable grounds, that a child or young person is at risk of significant harm.
+Certain groups of people are required by law to report to Community Services if they suspect (using their professional judgment and training), on reasonable grounds, that a child is at risk of significant harm.

 If you are a mandatory reporter, you can call the Child Protection Helpline on 133 627.